-At first I thought it was in my head.
-It’s a new city– I was excited.
+At first I thought it was my imagination.
+After all, it’s a new city– I was excited.
 I was distracted.
-I had my friends with me all the time– I was happy.
+I had my friends around me all the time– I was happy.

-But now I think a big part of it had to do with the fact that I went two and a half weeks without any chiropractic adjustments.
+But now that I’m back home, I think a big part of it had to do with the fact that I went two and a half weeks without any chiropractic adjustments.

 Two days days ago, I went to see my chiropractor.
-It was actually my neck that was really bothering me– my SI joints didn’t feel bad.
+It was actually my neck that was really bothering me– my SI joints actually felt okay.

 During my visit, Dr. K. confirmed that my pelvic alignment was actually pretty good.
-He only performed one small adjustment to the pelvis (the lumbosacral junction, to be exact) just to help move things along a little further in the right direction.
+He only performed one small adjustment to the pelvis (at the lumbosacral junction) just to be sure.
+Why not have him correct an imbalance while I was there, right?

 That’s when it hit me.
 Maybe the adjustments are making things less stable.
 Why, after all, would I come home so much worse off than before I had gone?

 To be clear, I wasn’t limping after the adjustment itself.
-When I walked back out to my car from the office, I felt like everything was fine (and my neck felt a heck of a lot better).
+When I walked back out to my car from the office, I felt like everything was fine.

-But the adjustment itself may have put too much stress on my ligaments (and other tissues as well?) meaning that the bumpy drive home immediately afterward turned out to be detrimental.
+But the adjustment itself may have put too much stress on my SI joint ligaments (and possibly other tissues as well), meaning that the bumpy drive home immediately afterward had a harmful effect.

-It’s been two days, and I’ve been playing it by ear, trying to see if things start to feel more stable.
+It’s been two days.
+Instead of going back to the chiropractor, like I used to do when things felt worse, I’ve been waiting, trying to see if things start to feel more stable.
 And, guess what, they are.

 I’ve had this funny feeling all along, like something about this problem didn’t add up.
 After all, I’d met other people with SI joint problems and they’d recovered much more quickly than I had.
 Why was I the one who could barely move, who I felt as though I was addicted to chiropractic treatments just to keep things lined up?